American Bantam: Invention of the Original Jeep

+The word "Jeep" was first used to describe US Army "midget cars" in a January 1941 newspaper article, mentioning "Bantam" as the manufacturer.
+At the time American Bantam was the only manufacturer that had actually fulfilled purchase orders to deliver Jeeps to the US Army.
+Rumors say "Jeep" is a phonetic pronunciation of the abbreviation GP.
+However, GP was a Ford internal production designation, and Ford did not start delivering Jeeps to the US Army until April 1941, after news of "Jeeps" made by "Bantam" had already been widely reported in newspapers nationwide.
+As the US Army had not yet decided which manufacturer to choose, Ford may have chosen the letters GP to associate the Ford with the Jeep vehicle already made popular by American Bantam.

 All together American Bantam built 2,675 jeeps from 1940 through 1943, with the bulk of those vehicles being delivered during 1941.
 More than half of the initial production went to the British Army, and some to the Soviet Union.
 Some of the motors and chassis were imported from Toledo, Ohio; the original bodies were made at the American Bantam factory in Butler, Pennsylvania.

 The Bantam company produced the most fuel-efficient engine and first prototype under the original U.S. Army tender specifications and was awarded the first contract.
 However, because elements favorable to Ford within the Quartermaster Corps claimed that Bantam lacked production capacity to produce the vehicle on the scale needed by the Army, the awarding of ongoing contracts was reopened.
 Eventually the Army gave the BRC (Bantam Reconnaissance Car) 40 designs to Willys-Overland and awarded the bulk of orders to Willys and Ford, while Bantam went on to produce jeep trailers (T-3).